Mapping Your Course

 Using the Map: Reflective Questions

-- At what points in the course will you seek feedback from students and what will you want to know?
-Have you considered the role and value of student voice in the design of your course?
+When will you gather feedback from students, and what insights will you seek?
+Have you considered the importance of incorporating student input into the course design process?

 Resources: